kupshah/Scout-Search-Engine/README.md

-Simple search engine with 500 indexed paged.
-Index pages by Breadth-First Search implementation with www.starwars.com as the root.
+Simple search engine with 500 indexed pages and tf-idf and pagerank algorithms.
+Indexed pages via breadth-first search web crawler with www.starwars.com as the root.

 Search engine is hosted at http://cgi.soic.indiana.edu/~kupshah/scout.html